Rash-in/StarParseLinux/README.md

   * Version shouldn't matter too much for this as we are using it for a single feature function.

 ## Contents:
+Steps |
-1) Create Wine Bottle with the necessary file structure and appropriate feature functions
+1) Create Wine Bottle with the necessary file structure and appropriate feature functions |
-2) Install Java
+2) Install Java |
-3) Install StarParse: Part 1
+3) Install StarParse: Part 1 |
-4) Install StarParse: Part 2
+4) Install StarParse: Part 2 |
-5) Finalizing install and final shortcuts.
+5) Finalizing install and final shortcuts. |

 ### 1. Create Wine Bottle